Nets crush Warriors 129-88 in Russell's return to Brooklyn - WHIZ News

 Russell’s name has also been connected to trade reports and he sat out Monday in Washington with what was called a bruised right quadriceps, but he returned to the starting lineup Wednesday.
 Fans chanted “Thank you, D-Lo!
 Thank you, D-Lo!” in appreciation of his role in leading Brooklyn back to the postseason last year.

-Robinson and Burks were scratched after helping Golden State look like the Warriors of old in the last two games, when they went over 120 points in consecutive outings for the first time this season.
-Robinson had consecutive 20-point performances for the first time in his career during those victories, and Burks scored 30 on Monday in Washington.
+The Warriors were coming off their first consecutive 120-point outings of the season.
+Robinson had back-to-back performances of 20 or more points for the first time in his career during those victories, and Burks scored 30 on Monday in Washington.

 The Nets rang up 40 points in the first quarter and were ahead 95-64 after three, their largest lead at home after three quarters since moving to Brooklyn in 2012.